buondevid/travel-list-app/README.md

 ## 🏁&nbsp; Getting Started

-As soon as I'm allowed, we will have an online Demo to try without installing anything.
+If you don't need to run it locally, you can [see it LIVE 🔗](https://buondevid.github.io/travel-list-app/).

-In the meanwhile, to run this project locally open your __terminal__, clone this repository on your computer and go into the new folder just created:
+Otherwise, to run this project locally open your __terminal__, clone this repository on your computer and go into the new folder just created:

 ```zsh
 git clone git@github.com:buondevid/travel-list-app.git